interTwin-eu/itwinai/docs/getting_started_with_itwinai.rst

     # Activate env
     micromamba activate ./.venv-tf

-Other TF versions are available, using the following targets `tf-2.10`, and `tf-2.11`.
+Other TensorFlow versions are available, using the following targets `tf-2.10`, and `tf-2.11`.

 PyTorch (+ Lightning)